How to start a blog in 2025: the complete guide for beginners

 You can either keep this window open or copy these URLs in a plain text editor for now, like Notepad.

-Next, log in to your domain registrar, which in our case is NameCheap.
+Next, log in to your domain registrar, which in our case, is NameCheap.
 In the navigation menu on the left, click Domain List.

 For each domain in your account, you’ll see a button Manage on the right.
 Click to view the domain management page.

-On the domain management page, scroll down the to section NameServers.
+On the domain management page, scroll down to the section NameServers.
 And from the dropdown menu, select Custom DNS.

 You will now see two blank fields.
 Copy and paste the URLs we got earlier from the hosting account.